esperantojs/esperanto/README.md

 ## Why not use existing module transpilers?

 There are already a couple of ES6 module transpilers.
-But let's consider a simple module:
+But let's consider a simple module, **test.js**:

-**test.js**
 ```js
 import foo from 'foo';
 var bar = foo.toUpperCase();